jtranberg/fan7-relationship-integration-app/README.md

 Ownership and License

-Fan7 — The Technician is designed and developed by Jay Tranberg / App Intelligence.
+Fan7 — The Technician is designed and developed by Jay Tranberg / App Intelligence.ca.

 Copyright © 2026 App Intelligence.
 All rights reserved.